 The historic Public Health Service District, established more than a century ago to provide care to mariners from around the world, is now a “green” neighborhood with homes, office space, a pre-school, an historic printing press, trails, scenic overlooks, and 25 acres of open space and native habitat.
 Years of planning, historic rehabilitation, and landscape improvement culminated in fall 2010 when the new district formally reopened to the public.

-The district is expected to be the first Presidio neighborhood to receive the U.S. Green Building Council’s Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification and is the first LEED-ND neighborhood in the country that is also an historic landmark district.
+The district is the first Presidio neighborhood to receive the U.S. Green Building Council’s Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification and is the first LEED-ND neighborhood in the country that is also an historic landmark district.
 LEED is an internationally recognized system that certifies whether a building has been designed with the environment in mind, with concern for water and energy usage, air quality, and the careful use of resources.

 While LEED typically applies to new construction, the Presidio Trust is showing that green materials and techniques can be used when historic buildings are preserved.
 “The most ‘green’ building you can have is one that’s already there and has been given another 50 years of life,” says Presidio Trust historic architect Robert Wallace.
 “There is no fundamental contradiction between applying a standard like LEED, which was originally intended for new construction, to rehabilitation of historic buildings.”